jaimetur/PhotoMigrator/README.md

 mode.

 -gitf,     --google-input-takeout-folder <TAKEOUT_FOLDER>
-             Specify the Takeout folder to pre_process.
+             Specify the Takeout folder to process.
 If any Zip file is found inside it, the Zip will be extracted to the folder 'Unzipped_Takeout_TIMESTAMP', and will use the that folder as input <TAKEOUT_FOLDER>.
 Default: 'Takeout'.
 -gofs,     --google-output-folder-suffix <SUFFIX>